 It’s clear that Microsoft Teams is a great tool to help manage remote employees.
-However, if your business is making the move to remote or hybrid work permanently it’s time to invest in a more long-term strategy.
+However, if your business is moving to remote or hybrid work permanently, it’s time to invest in a more long-term strategy.

-For SMEs it’s a great time to start thinking about your overall digital transformation strategy.
-As large corporations start to make the move back to the office, small businesses can retain a competitive advantage by offering talent flexible options.
-While at the beginning of the pandemic investing in digital technology seemed overwhelming, it’s become clear that in an ever-changing world a strong digital ecosystem is the key to survival.
+It’s a great time for SMEs to start thinking about their overall digital transformation strategy.
+As large corporations start to move back to the office, small businesses can retain a competitive advantage by offering flexible talent options.
+While investing in digital technology seemed overwhelming at the beginning of the pandemic, it’s become clear that a strong digital ecosystem is the key to survival in an ever-changing world.

 That’s why we created a guide to digital transformation for SMEs who want to make the move to remote or hybrid work a success.